Gardening with Cold Hardy Cacti - Part I

 Another of the hedgehogs that is an accommodating garden dweller is Echinocereus reichenbachii (USDA zones 5-10).
 The showiest forms are clump forming and are found in the rocky hills of south central and western Oklahoma.
 The tight, attractive, comb-like spines are among the most gardener friendly of the cactus family and vary in color from pure white to pinkish-brown.
 The masses of pink to magenta flowers are extremely showy.
 Echinocereus reichenbachii is a fast grower (for a cactus) and blooms at an early age.
 It is also a ready re-seeder if it likes its spot in the garden.

-Echinocereus viridiflorus (Green flowered Hedgehog) is another wide ranging species native to the short grass prairies and foothills of northeastern New Mexico north through Colorado, Oklahoma, Kansas, Nebraska, and into Wyoming.
+Echinocereus viridiflorus (Green flowered Hedgehog) is another wide-ranging species native to the short grass prairies and foothills of northeastern New Mexico north through Colorado, Oklahoma, Kansas, Nebraska, and into Wyoming.
 The yellow-green to green flowers are unique and sometimes lightly fragrant.
-The spines of plants for selected localities can have very colorful bright red and white spines that contract beautifully with the green flowers.
+The spines of plants for selected localities can have very colorful bright red and white spines that contrast beautifully with the green flowers.
 This species is very cold hardy (USDA zones 4-9), easy to grow, and it is a good choice for higher rainfall areas.
 Echinocereus fendleri (Fendler’s Hedgehog) is another favorite of mine with its enormous magenta flowers in late spring.
 The spination of this plant can be quite showy as well.
 Fendler’s Hedgehog is extremely heat tolerant, but it demands excellent drainage and should be protected from excessive winter moisture.

 Two other large genera that are very closely related taxonomically are Escobaria and Coryphantha.
 Here we find another fascinating array of species.
 Escobaria vivipara (USDA zones 4-9) is the widest ranging of all the species.
 This clustering species is long blooming and adapts readily to cultivation.
 It is a good starter species if one doesn’t have much experience gardening with cacti.